 - Typical manufacturing facility conditions (Indoors ~95% / Outdoors ~5%)

 - Facility is heated in winter, but not air conditioned in summer

 - Employee must be able to stand on concrete floors for a minimum of eight hours.
 Kneeling, squatting, bending over and standing for long periods of time may be required to perform assigned tasks.

 - Can occasionally be loud, especially in local areas where grinding or machine testing is taking place.
-Ear plugs are provided, but not required.
+Ear plugs are provided and required where posted.

 - Employee must be able to work with both live wire (up to 575V) and dead wire conditions.
 Live wire conditions generally make up less than 20% of normal working environment.

 - Must have own basic tools.
-List of employee provided tools includes, but is not limited to: box/open end/socket wrench sets, Allen wrench set, screwdriver set, tap handles, pliers, combination square, 9” level, wire strippers, side cutters and tape measure.
+List of Teammate provided tools includes; box/open end/socket wrench sets, Allen wrench set, screwdriver set, tap handles, pliers, combination square, 9” level, wire strippers, side cutters and tape measure.
 English and metric tool sets are recommended.
-A lockable tool box is also recommended.
+A lockable toolbox is also recommended.

 - Safety glasses and steel-toed safety shoes are required.

 - Long pants and a sleeved shirt (short sleeve at a minimum) are required.